If you think you need to jet away to an exotic destination to feel the sand between your toes on your wedding day, then you’re mistaken.

-The K Room itself is a modern extension designed especially to host ceremonies and your wedding breakfast.
+The K Room itself is a modern extension designed especially to host ceremonies and your wedding breakfast for up to 150 people.
 With glass walls, state-of-the-art facilities and panoramic views, it will seriously wow your guests.

-4. The Venue at Sandy Cove – Devon
+4. The Venue at Sandy Cove – Ilfracombe, Devon

 The Venue at Sandy Cove is a stunning and contemporary coastal wedding venue with unforgettable views, delicious food and a breathtaking clifftop gazebo for your outdoor wedding ceremony.